Key takeaways:

 How much to charge for specialty commercial cleaning services

-Specialty services are add-ons that help solve problems for your clients—for example, bundling carpet cleaning into their regular cleaning service.
+Specialty services are add-ons that help solve specific problems for your clients—like a trapped odor in the carpet or mildew in ceiling tiles.
+For instance, you might bundle specialty carpet or rug cleaning into a regular office cleaning service.

-Here’s how much you can charge for specialized commercial cleaning services:
+Here’s how much you can charge for specialized commercial cleaning services (in addition to your agreed-upon contract rate):

 Different pricing strategies for commercial cleaning jobs